What to do if you get burgled

 Victim Support’s volunteers offer free counselling, help and advice to victims of crime.

-10. Victim compensation
+10. Claim victim compensation

 But you must tell the police in advance if you wish to claim for this.
+For more information, chat to the officer in charge of your case.